vishati/YTScoop_complete-main/README.md

 ## Contact

-For any inquiries, please reach out to [hadityakumar](https://www.linkedin.com/in/hadityakumar/).
+For any inquiries, please reach out to [vishmati Peruru](https://www.linkedin.com/in/vishmati-peruru-436800275/).

 ---